AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/deliverables.md

 ## Scope and vendors

-This is a finalized list of named third-party vendors to be integrated into the Adobe Commerce solution.
+A scope and vendors document should contain a comprehensive list of named third-party vendors to be integrated into the Adobe Commerce solution.

 ## Product data

-A review of an organization's existing products, pricing, and inventory data as well as a plan to map data attributes used to populate Adobe Commerce.
+A review of an organization's existing products, pricing, and inventory data and a plan to map data attributes used to populate Adobe Commerce.

 ## Project plan